 They know that in building a structured community, they will go even further, faster and with more power: they stand out by drawing on a collective and organisational ability to gather and work together, by breaking down barriers and spanning beyond boundaries.

 In this context, the typical hierarchy is a concept they are glad to set aside.
 As creators of “interpersonal relationships”, they can collaborate in a transversal, open and simplified manner, working across all conventions without having to involve their managers.

 Mutiny to revolutionize companies: intrapreneurship, an act of rebellion to build the future of companies

-Armed with an inexhaustible drive to trigger change, intrapreneurs initiate high value-added projects that make sense for companies.
-They are inventing the business models of the future and are optimising existing processes, all the while taking part in boosting productivity, efficiency and agility.
+Armed with an inexhaustible drive to trigger change, intrapreneurs initiate high-value-added projects that make sense for companies.
+They are inventing the business models of the future and are optimizing existing processes, all the while taking part in boosting productivity, efficiency, and agility.
 A true mutiny has but one objective: to make the best possible use of collective intelligence to reinvent one’s company.

 Faced with the difficulty of adequately accounting for these new aspirations, companies are challenged by a new, parallel concept: corporate hacking, or the problem of the art of employees who push for independence because their companies are too slow or unwilling to respond to this new flow of energy.
 Now turned into corporate hackers, they gather and, like submarines operating underwater, prepare to wage their revolution on all fronts.

 At EDF (Electricity of France), the interests of a group of employees have crystallized around one ambition: that of “hacktivating” the company’s innovation capability.
 “Génération connectée” is the name of this body, comprising actors of change who are eager to initiate projects and strive to make them succeed.